Crush Crush

 Crush Crush is a free-to-play incremental dating sim created by Canadian game developer Sad Panda Studios.
 The game features a number of characters that the protagonist can date and win over.
 Crush Crush is live serviced, and continues to receive updates and new content from its developer.
-Over the years many large new features have been added, such as text messaging, limited time events, animated characters, voice overs and cross platform voting.
+Over the years many large new features have been added, such as phone flings, limited time events, parallel events system, animated segments, voice acting and cross platform voting.

-Receiving a positive critical reception, the game was expanded into a media franchise, including the games Blush Blush, Cabin Fever, and Hush Hush, crossovers with Yandere Simulator, Orgynizer, and the Merryweather Media webtoon series Internet Explorer, and a webtoon adaptation of Crush Crush produced by Merryweather for WEBTOON in 2021.
+Receiving a positive critical reception, the game was expanded into a media franchise, including the games Blush Blush, Cabin Fever, Hush Hush, and Soul Mates, crossovers with Yandere Simulator, Orgynizer, and the Merryweather Media webtoon series Internet Explorer, and a webtoon adaptation of Crush Crush produced by Merryweather for WEBTOON in 2021.

 Gameplay

 The goal of Crush Crush is for the protagonist "Marshmallow" to interact with and ultimately seduce all of the characters in the game.
 The base game has 20 romanceable characters, and over 50 additional characters can either be purchased as paid DLC, or unlocked for free during limited time events.
 To progress, the player must work at different jobs to earn money, practice various hobbies to improve their attributes, and use their money and skills to level up each character's affection for the player.
 Each of these activities require "time blocks" to perform.
 Achievements award the player with additional time blocks, allowing them to perform more activities simultaneously.
 These activities progress in real time even when the game is closed.
 Like other incremental games, Crush Crush has a prestige mechanic.
 The player can reset their game progress at any time to unlock a permanent speed boost for future playthroughs.
 The requirements to progress through the game scale exponentially, encouraging the player to take advantage of the prestige mechanic multiple times.

 Alongside its main progression system, Crush Crush also has "phone flings" where the player receives in-game text messages and pictures from different characters.
 Some characters must be fully romanced in the main game to unlock their phone fling, while others start as a phone fling, and can then be unlocked in the main game later.